Guikingone/SchedulerBundle/doc/middleware.md

 Middlewares are "man in the middle" that allows you to interact with the task that is about to be scheduled/executed or even after the scheduling/execution.

-There's two type of middleware:
+There are two types of middleware:

 - Pre_*Action*_Middleware
 - Post_*Action*_Middleware